AndersonCossul/Bank-Application/README.md

 ---

 Learning objectives:
-* Learn to develop a robust application archicture
+* Learn to develop a robust application architecture
 * Use when to use abstract classes and abstract methods
 * Use an interface API to receive information from a developer's application
 * Explore constructors deeper and use the super() keyword